 These incentives are usually just enough to get them to say YES and buy now.

 Block some time on your calendar right now to dedicate to writing these emails.

-Optional: Add a Special Time Sensitive Promotion to Your Sequence
+Other Options: Add a Special Time-Sensitive Promotion to Your Sequence

 Let’s be clear: you don’t have to offer these, because a simple email sequence to follow-up with those who don’t complete a purchase will result in more recaptured sales.